-Yes No Does your institution have an application closing date? Х Application closing date (fall): December 1 (First-yea 15 (Transfer applicants Priority date:
+Yes No Does your institution have an application closing date? Х And Pasting along a date (fall) December 1 (First-year 15 (Transfer applicants Application closing date (fall): Priority date:

-C15 Yes No Are first-time, first-year students accepted for terms other than the fall?
-X (Varies by college/campus)
+C15 Yes No

+Are first-time, first-year students accepted for terms other than X (Varies by

+the fall? college/campus)

-C16 Notification to applicants of admission decision sent (fill in one only)
+C16 Notification to applicants of admission decision sent (fill in one --

-C16 On a rolling basis beginning
+On a rolling basis beginning

 (date):

-C16 By (date):
+By (date):

 Other: